Rock Your Shape With Swimwear for Curvy Girls

 Retro High-Waist Braided Fringe-Top Bikini

-- Materials: Look for a high lycra content.
-This fabric will really help hold in your stomach.
-Try to find a "girdle type" hold.
-Super stretch fabrics will help with the tummy control.
-Before you leave the shop, make sure that your new swimsuit or bikini is not see-through.
+- Before you leave the shop, make sure that your new swimsuit or bikini is not see-through.
 Some materials became very thin when wet and not only show off nipples but also scars and dimples.

-- Colours: Most women who want to conceal their curves tend to wear black.
+- Most women who want to conceal their curves tend to wear black.
 But remember that black can look very harsh on pale people.
-Darker colours have an instant slimming effect.
-This means that brown, dark blue, deep purple, and dark red will work too.
+It is true that darker colors have an instant slimming effect which means that brown, dark blue, deep purple, and dark red will work just as good as black to slim you.

-- You can use colour to create shape.
+- You can use color to create shape.
 For example, a black swimsuit with an hourglass-shaped leopard pattern on the front will create the illusion of an hourglass shape.
+Another example is the black swimsuit below from Curvissa, see how the animal print panels help to create a slimming effect.

-- The most important thing when choosing your swimwear is that you feel comfortable in it.
+The most important thing when choosing your swimwear is that you feel comfortable in it.
 Stop worrying about your shape while you are at the beach or swimming pool.
 Look for styles that suit your figure, not just whatever is fashionable.
 Do all the homework when you are buying your swimwear so you can relax and enjoy yourself when you are wearing it.
-Always try things on before buying.
-Wear it, stretch it, lift your arms, squat, sit, and see how the suit holds up.
-Remember that you want to avoid showing too much bottom when you squat, or the odd boob popping out during a volleyball match.

 How to Look Good in a Bikini